nrwl/nx/docs/nx-cloud/private/kubernetes-setup.md

 ### Step 5: Connect Your Workspace

-Run `NX_CLOUD_API=https://nx-cloud.myorg.com nx g @nrwl/nx-cloud:init`.
+Run `NX_CLOUD_API=https://nx-cloud.myorg.com nx connect`.
 Click on the link to connect the workspace to your admin account.

 ## Variations